 For the observant Jew, the mikvah personifies both the womb and the grave and consequently, rebirth.
 It is regarded as a pure, unadulterated avenue of connection with God; and for that reason, it is a place where hope is reawakened and strengthened.

 The mikvah, therefore, plays an important role from preparation for marriage and Yom Kippur to the purification of menstruant women.

-Tevilah marks a change of status from being tamay to tahor — ritually unclean (impure or unfit for the presence of God) to ritually clean, since anytime a person is to come into the presence of God, they must come tahor (pure).
+Tevilah (full-body immersion) marks a change of status from being tamay to tahor—ritually unclean (impure or unfit for the presence of God) to ritually clean.
+This is necessary because anytime a person is to come into the presence of God, they must come tahor (pure).

 Scripture instructs that anyone who becomes ritually unclean through contact with a dead or diseased person needs to be immersed in water before re-entering the Temple.

 A mikvah was also to take place after a leper had been declared healed by the priest.